 Stigma in the early years

-When the first few cases of AIDS emerged, people believed they were only among men who had sex with men.
+When the first few cases of AIDS emerged, people believed the disease was only contracted by men who had sex with men.
 The CDC called this infection GRIDS, or gay-related immunodeficiency syndrome.
 Shortly after, the CDC published a case definition calling the infection AIDS.

 Public response was negative in the early years of the epidemic.
 In 1983, a doctor in New York was threatened with eviction, leading to the first AIDS discrimination lawsuit.